p14pravin/musicEventComponentSitecore/README.md

 This repository contains both the frontend and backend of the project.

+## Project Walkthrough

+Please check the attached overview video for a better understanding of the project.

 **Folder Structure**

+Music-Event-App-Assignment/
+ └── backend/
+ ├      └── TicketService - Contains the backend code
+ ├── frontend/
+ ├      └── NEXTjs - Contains the frontend code
+ ├── README.md
+ ├── SimpleOver.mp4

 - `frontend/` → Contains the frontend code (Next.js / React, etc.).
   - See [frontend/nextjs/README.md](./frontend/README.md) for setup and usage instructions.